OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 android:inputType="textPassword"
 ```

+This will show dots in the text field instead of the keyed in characters.

 #### Dynamic Analysis

-To analyze if the application leaks any sensitive information to the user interface, run the application and identify parts of the app that either shows information or asks for information to be keyed in.
+To analyze if the application leaks any sensitive information to the user interface, run the application and identify parts of the app that either shows or asks for such information to be keyed in.

-If the information is masked, e.g. by replacing characters in the text field through asterisks the app is not leaking data to the user interface.
+If the information is masked, e.g. by replacing characters in the text field through asterisks or dots the app is not leaking data to the user interface.

 #### Remediation